botaojia/chat/README.md

 # chat
 C++ boost::asio implementation of multi-threaded chat server, and client

 I implemented a console mode chat room using C++11 features and boost::asio asynchronous library.
 The chat room consists of a chat server and multiple chat clients.
 The makefile will generate 2 binaries, chat_server and chat_client.
+The boost::asio::io_service::strand is used to serialize server side event handlers in thread pool.
+The strand wrapper eliminates the need of explicitly synchronize and locking event handlers in thread pool.

 The chat room can perform the following functions:
 1. Broadcast each new chat message to all participants in the same room.